sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 * Techsupport invocation should also be made event-driven based on core dump generation.
 * This is only applicable for the critical processes running inside the dockers.
 Does not apply for other processes.
 * init_cfg.json will be enhanced to include the "global CONFIG" required for this feature (described in section 4) and is enabled by default.
-* To provide flexibility, a compile time flag "DISABLE_AUTO_TS_CFG" should be provided to disable the "global CONFIG" for this feature.
+* To provide flexibility, a compile time flag "ENABLE_AUTO_TECH_SUPPORT" should be provided to enable/disable the "CONFIG" for this feature.
 * Users should have the abiliity to globally enable/disable this capability through CLI.

 ### Configurable Params